mikifriki/Resume-webiste/README.md

 # Resume-webiste
   https://mikifriki.github.io/Resume-webiste/

-  This website was made with React and some other dependancies like React-Router and React-Table.
+  This website was made with React and some other dependancies like React-Router and ~~React-Table~~.

   This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).